 Covers a range of subjects within an engineering context including civil engineering, mining, environmental engineering, road and rail, and municipal engineering.
 Full text publications: 1973 - Present; Index: 1973 - Present.

 Bibliographic database of research literature for engineering, computing, mathematics and related disciplines.
-Contains references to over 5000 engineering journals and conferences.
+Contains references, engineering journals and conferences.
 From September 2016 Engineering Village will include Knovel.com abstracts.
 Coverage : 1884 - current.

 Comprehensive archive of English verse which provides representation of both of the literary heritages of former colonial countries and of the poetic legacies of English writers brought back to scholarly attention during the last thirty years.